Theoretical analysis of photon detection mechanism in superconducting single-photon detectors: Results

 The dynamics of the order parameter is presented in Fig.~\ref{SSPDfig12}.
 We find that a vortex--antivortex pair is also formed in the initial hotspot area [see Figs.~\ref{SSPDfig12}(a)(i) and \ref{SSPDfig12}(b)(i)], and then the antivortices penetrate the superconductor from the lower edge [see Figs.~\ref{SSPDfig12}(a)(ii) and \ref{SSPDfig12}(b)(ii)].
 After that, vortices and antivortices penetrate from the upper and lower edges repeatedly [see Figs.~\ref{SSPDfig12}(a)(iii) and \ref{SSPDfig12}(b)(iii)].
 The motion of the penetrating vortices and antivortices is more significant than that of the vortex--antivortex pair.
-As shown in Fig.~\ref{SSPDfig10}, $j_x$ near both upper and lower edges of the sample after photon injection is almost independent of the sample width $L_{y}$, even though $j_x$ before photon injection is more non-uniform for $L_y=40\xi_0$ than for $L_y=20\xi_0$.
-This result suggests that the significance of the motion of the penetrating vortices and antivortices is not directly related to the non-uniformity of the current density in wider strips.
+As shown in Fig.~\ref{SSPDfig10}(b), $\left|\tilde{\Delta}(L_x/2,y)\right|$ is significantly suppressed near the edges for $L_y/\xi_0=40$, which faciliates the penetration of vortices and antivortices.